 Where's LaBeouf?
 No Shia-nanigans in Cannes for 'American Honey' Star

-The actor and performance artists is descending on Cannes, but not in the manner many might have been expecting.
+The actor and performance artist descended on Cannes, but not in the manner many might have been expecting.

 There’s always a considerable amount of anticipation ahead of any Shia LaBeouf event.